Florida Mortgage Rates

 How do I get pre-approved for a house in FL?

-At the pre-approval stage, the lender evaluates the potential borrower's reliability to make mortgage payments by looking at their credit score, proof of employment and income, etc.
+During the pre-approval process, the lender assesses the borrower's ability to make mortgage payments by examining their credit score, employment history, income verification, and other relevant factors.

 What do I need to qualify for a mortgage in Florida?